 Here’s a video showing how to make a samurai helmet.
 (If you make it larger and out of newspaper, kids can wear them on their heads)…

 There are more crafts for Children’s Day on this Japanese site.
 The site is in Japanese, but it includes templates for making paper windsocks.

 You can learn more about Children’s Day in Japan here.

 Many thanks to Sadao Mazuka for sharing the info in this post!

 Happy Children’s Day!

 This article was posted on Tuesday, April 7th, 2015 at 3:40 pm and is filed under Arts and Crafts, Children's Day, Children's Songs, Countries & Cultures, Crafts, Holiday Crafts, Holiday Songs, Holidays Around the World, Japan, Japanese, Japanese Kids Songs, Koinobori, Koinobori - Carp Windsocks, Languages, Origami, Parenting, Tango no Sekku - Japanese Boys' Festival Songs, YouTube.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.

 Leave a Reply